AARP Eye Center

 Consider rental chickens

-Renting chickens is a good way to get in on the backyard chicken-keeping trend without the stress of a long-term commitment.
+Rental-chicken options have made it easier than ever to set up a backyard flock.
+It’s a good way to get in on the chicken-keeping trend without the stress of a long-term commitment.